csinva/csinva.github.io/_blog/misc/imagenet_quickstart/readme.md

 ---
-layout: notes_without_title
-section-type: notes
+layout: notes
-title: imagenet quickstart
+title: Quick start imagenet in pytorch
 category: blog
----

-# Quick start imagenet in pytorch

-**chandan singh**

 ---

 [ImageNet](http://www.image-net.org/) has become a staple dataset in computer vision, but is still pretty difficult to download/install.
 These are some simple instructions to get up and running in pytorch.